The Kay Bojesen Monkey - Between Fantasy Figure and Design Object

-The wooden monkey by Kay Bojesen with its sweet face and the clear body transforms children's rooms in rainforests since 1951, encouraging fantastic dreams.
-The exceptional high quality wood processing of the small monkey from Kay Bojesen Denmark delights during generations of time.
+The wooden monkey by Kay Bojesen with its sweet face and light-coloured belly transforms children's rooms into rainforests since 1951, inducing peaceful dreams.
+The excellent workmanship and the quality of the wood will delight many a generation of children.

-The wooden monkey is part of a collection of wooden animals that have been designed by Kay Bojesen between 1935 and 1957.
-The Danish company Rosendahl Design Group manufactures the wooden animals in tight cooperation with Kay Bojesen's family today.
+The wooden monkey is a part of the wooden animal collection designed by Kay Bojesen between 1935 and 1957.
+Today, the Danish company Rosendahl Design Group manufactures the wooden animals in close cooperation with Kay Bojesen's family.

-Bojesen himself honored the mantra during his whole life: good design has to be human, warm and vivid: ”They should remind us of a circus”, is what he used to say about his works, from what his animals count to the most beloved ones.
+Throughout his life, Bojesen honoured one mantra: good design has to be human, warm and vivid.
+"It should remind us of a circus", he said, describing his work, of which his wooden animals are considered the most popular.

-Kay Bojesen counts to the greatest Danish functionalists with his user-friendly and modern shaping.
-In his naïve designs, form and object, seriousness and game melt together.
-At the same time Bojesen possessed the unique power of waking wood to life, converting his work into international design icons.
+Kay Bojesen is considered as one of the greatest Danish functionalists with his user-friendly and modern design language.
+His innocent designs combine form and object, seriousness and fun.
+Bojesen has the unique ability of bringing wood to life which has made him into an international design icon.